 The ancient lake bed is situated at Foulden Maar, an extinct volcanic crater near the city of Dunedin on New Zealand’s south island.
-The crater was formed during the early Miocene about 23 million years ago and hosted a lake that slowly filled in and preserved the remains of the subtropical rainforest growing there.
-The leaves of the Miocene trees were mummified in the lake being layered between the hard remains of silica rich algae.
+The crater formed during the early Miocene about 23 million years ago and hosted a lake that slowly filled in and preserved the remains of the subtropical rainforest growing there.
+The leaves of the Miocene trees were mummified in the lake being layered between the hard remains of silica-rich algae.

-Previous researches have revealed that though elevated carbon dioxide level led to warmer temperature during the Miocene, there had been certain plants which were able to use water more efficiently under the conditions of high CO2 level and temperature.
-But this study is the first one to provide with results bearing empirical evidence of a carbon dioxide fertilization effect in the fossil record.
-The CO2 fertilization effect is the increased rate of photosynthesis in plants that results from increased level of CO2 in the atmosphere.
+Previous research has revealed that though elevated carbon dioxide levels led to warmer temperatures during the Miocene, certain plants were able to use water more efficiently under the conditions of high CO2 levels and temperature.
+But this study is the first one to provide results bearing empirical evidence of a carbon dioxide fertilization effect in the fossil record.
+The CO2 fertilization effect is the increased rate of photosynthesis in plants that results from an increased level of CO2 in the atmosphere.